Share this guide:

-Most car insurers allow you to add voluntary excess to your policy to reduce your premiums.
+Most car insurance providers allow you to add voluntary excess to your policy (on top of the compulsory excess) to reduce your premiums.
 This can be helpful if you're a safe driver and are unlikely to make a claim, as you'll reduce your monthly or annual payment and won't have to shell out.
 However, you will pay more if you do make a claim, so be sure not to set your overall excess higher than you could reasonably afford should the worst happen.
 Check out our guide on car insurance excess for more information.

 Courses like Pass+ often claim to help in reducing insurance premiums, although this isn't always the case.
 If your chosen insurer offers a discount then it can be worth it, but many insurers don't, and the course itself can cost up to £180.
 A good bet is to compare car insurance first, choose the deal that's right for you and then subsequently check if you could decrease this further by completing a driving course.

 - Limit your mileage: Drivers who cover less distance annually pay less, as they're at a lower risk of being in an accident

 - Build up your no claims: The longer you go without an incident, the more proof insurers have that you are at low risk of claiming, and this is reflected in annually increasing discounts.

 - Compare car insurance quotes: While many insurers claim to have great deals, comparing between the big players using our tool will effectively show you which insurer caters best to you.

 - Keep it standard: Modifying your car is almost certain to increase your premiums.
 Non-standard parts are more expensive to fix or replace, and this is reflected in insurance costs.

 - Make your car secure: Generally, after-market additions are bad for your insurance.
 The exception to this is security features.
 Alarms and immobilisers decrease the risk of your car being stolen, which insurers understandably love!